Nominations for 2022

 The Top 10 Under 40 recipients will be featured in the Crane and Hoist Canada Magazine.

-Crane and Hoist Canada would like to thank everyone for their nominations and look forward to sharing details with you on the 2020 contest soon!
+Crane and Hoist Canada would like to thank everyone for their nominations and congratulates the 2019 winners.
+(Note: The competition was not held in 2020.)

 Your 2019 Top 10 Under 40

 Sheena Baker – Canadian Crane Rental Services Ltd.

 Kris Williams – Modern Crane